UW-CSE-576-2021SP/Homework/src/hw4/README.md

 ## Turn it in ##

-Turn in your `classifier.c` on canvas under Homework 4.
+Turn in your `classifier.c` and hw4.pdf on canvas under Homework 4.